SashG91/Off-The-Saddle/README.md

 - Favicon

 ## CREDITS
-- The Code Institute 'I Think, Therefore I Blog' walkthrough project assisted with the basic setup and structure for this project.
+- The Code Institute 'I Think, Therefore I Blog' walkthrough project assisted with the basic setup, inspiration and structure for this project.
 - Code Institute Student Template: [gitpod full template](https://github.com/Code-Institute-Org/gitpod-full-template).
 - The Stockbook Project by Massimo Ranalli assisted with the setup of the edit/delete functions for comments as well as the messaging alerts.
-- The blog content was written with help from the following websites [here](https://www.pedalsure.com/blog/5-hardest-climbs-in-the-uk) and [here](https://cyclinguphill.com/100-climbs/shibden-wall/)
+- The blog content was inspired and written with help from the following websites [here](https://www.pedalsure.com/blog/5-hardest-climbs-in-the-uk) and [here](https://cyclinguphill.com/100-climbs/shibden-wall/)
+- Big thanks to Daisy Mc Girr and her article on how to secure views via [Codu](https://www.codu.co/articles/securing-django-views-from-unauthorized-access-npyb3to_)
+- The following Django documentation [here]((https://www.geeksforgeeks.org/durationfield-django-forms/)) assisted with using DurationField in my models and forms.
+- I learned a lot from [Seaside Sewing](https://github.com/kera-cudmore/seaside-sewing) by Kera Kudmore on how to setup a solid testing structure and documentation.

 ## MEDIA
-- The fonts were chosen with guidance from
+- The fonts were chosen with guidance from [Google Fonts](https://fonts.google.com/) and inspiration drawn from [fontpair](https://www.fontpair.co/all)
-- The colors for the website was generated using
+- The colours for the website was generated using [ColorSpace](https://mycolor.space/)
-- The climb images were sourced using cyclinguphill.com and pedalsure.
+- The climb images were sourced using [Cycling Uphill](https://cyclinguphill.com/) and PedalSure.
-- The icons for the favicon, footer, about page and location headings were taken from [Font Awesome](https://fontawesome.com/).
+- The icons for the favicon, footer, about page and location headings were utilised from [Font Awesome](https://fontawesome.com/).
 - The favicon image was converted using [Favicon.io](https://favicon.io/).

 ## ACKNOWLEDGEMENTS